-20However, note that the introduction of teacher recognition schemes appears to be correlated with lower teacher absence; with a significant negative correlation in four of six specifications (Columns 1-4) and unchanged point estimates (though not significant) in the other two (Columns 5-6).
+$^{20}$ However, note that the introduction of teacher recognition schemes appears to be correlated with lower teacher absence; with a significant negative correlation in four of six specifications (Columns 1-4) and unchanged point estimates (though not significant) in the other two (Columns 5-6).

-21Doing so does not deviate from the norm in the context of rural Indian government-run primary schools because our data show that close to 80 percent of schools practice multi-grade teaching (where one teacher simultaneously teaches students across multiple grades at the same time in the same classroom) in any case.
+&lt;sup>21 Doing so does not deviate from the norm in the context of rural Indian government-run primary schools because our data show that close to 80% of schools practice multi-grade teaching (where one teacher simultaneously teaches students across multiple grades at the same time in the same classroom) in any case.

-22In further analysis, we find support for both these channels.
+&lt;sup>22 In further analysis, we find support for both these channels.
 Decomposing changes in STR into changes in enrollment and changes in number of teachers, we find that the former are positively correlated with changes in teacher absence and the latter are negatively correlated (results available on request).
-However,
+However, we focus our discussion on the STR because the policy goals for teacher hiring are stated in terms of STR, and because changes in the number of teachers are highly correlated with changes in enrollment.